aelkz/microservices-security/README.md

 <img src="https://raw.githubusercontent.com/aelkz/microservices-security/master/_images/34.png" title="RHSSO - user roles assignment" width="75%" height="75%" />
 </p>

 On `Step 7` we've created the `John Doe` user.
-We will need to create <b>another user</b> that will be used as a service-account to call the `Supplier API` inside de `auth-integration-api` (<b>see</b>: line 123 on [application.yaml](https://raw.githubusercontent.com/aelkz/microservices-security/master/product/src/main/resources/application.yaml)).
+We will need to create <b>another user</b> that will be used as a com.microservices.apigateway.security.service-account to call the `Supplier API` inside de `auth-integration-api` (<b>see</b>: line 123 on [application.yaml](https://raw.githubusercontent.com/aelkz/microservices-security/master/product/src/main/resources/application.yaml)).
 This user will have a password also, reset its credentials with `12345`.
 The name of this user can be the the `id` of the `Supplier API` client-id generated by 3Scale appended with `_svcacc` suffix (<b>see</b>: line 131 on [application.yaml](https://raw.githubusercontent.com/aelkz/microservices-security/master/product/src/main/resources/application.yaml)).

 We will also need to assign the `SUPPLIER_MAINTAINER` role to this user.